Python-SIP/sip/sphinx/annotations.rst

     argument annotation when applied to the mapped type being defined.

-.. mapped-type-annotation:: HintType

-    .. versionadded:: 4.18

-    This string annotation specifies the type of the argument as it will appear in any generated PEP 484 type hints.
-Any :manno:`DocType` annotation will be used if this annotaion is not specified.
-It is usually used with arguments of type :stype:`SIP_PYOBJECT` to provide a more specific type.

 .. mapped-type-annotation:: NoRelease

     This boolean annotation is used to specify that the mapped type does not